Councillors

 Committees and Working Groups

-Co-opted during the full Parish Council meeting held on 19th January 2021.
+Co-opted during the Parish Council meeting held on 18th May 2024

 Councillor